 - 1918: Third Transjordan attack begins in Jordan Valley.

-- 1940: Witold Pilkey, a member of the Polish Resistance, removes himself from German forces and is sent on orders from the Auschwitz concentration campin to gather intelligence.
+- 1940: Witold Pilkey, a member of the Polish Resistance, removes himself from German forces and is sent on orders from the Auschwitz concentration camp to gather intelligence.

-- 1944: Finland and Soviet Union sign Moscow Armistice to end the continuation war.
+- 1944: Finland and the Soviet Union sign Moscow Armistice to end the continuation war.

 - 1952: Charlie Chaplin is refused entry to Hollywood to return home until he has been fully investigated.